How to set up Proton VPN on pfSense 2.5.x

 • Automatically generate a TLS Key: Unchecked

-• TLS Key Usage Mode: TLS Encryption and Authentication
+• TLS Key Usage Mode: TLS Authentication

-• TLS keydir direction: Use default direction
+• TLS keydir direction: Direction 1

-• Peer Certificate Revocation List: Leave unchanged
+• Peer Certificate Revocation List: leave unchanged

 • Client Certificate: None (Username and/or Password required)